wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    * https://aka.ms/Fabric-Hero-Blog-Ignite23

+Semantics relates to the study of references, specifically describing the real meaning between symbols or words.

+A semantic model or semantic data model is a high-level databases.
+An SDM specification describes a database in terms of the kinds of entities that exist in the application environment, the classifications and groupings of those entities, and the structural interconnections among them.

 <a name="DP-600"></a>

 ## DP-600 Fabric Analytic Engineer Associate

-Microsoft's $165 <a target="_blank" href="https://learn.microsoft.com/en-us/credentials/certifications/fabric-analytics-engineer-associate/">DP-600 Fabric Analytic Engineer Associate exam page</a> provides free tutorials.
+Microsoft's $165 <a target="_blank" href="https://learn.microsoft.com/en-us/credentials/certifications/fabric-analytics-engineer-associate/">DP-600 Fabric Analytic Engineer Associate exam page</a> (available in January 2024) provides free tutorials.
 <a target="_blank" href="https://learn.microsoft.com/en-us/credentials/certifications/resources/study-guides/dp-600">Study Guide</a>

 <strong>Plan, implement, and manage a solution for data analytics (10–15%)</strong>